MindustryGame/wiki-testing/docs/servers.md

 ### About Running A Dedicated Server At Home

 Most of the time, this is what you should remember; **never share your public IP with the public if you're hosting from your home, unless you acknowledge the implications of doing so!** Your public IP is tied to your household, and if it falls into the wrong hands, and when put into the wrong hands, can open up your network to vulnerabilities and dangers. **Exercise caution, do your research, and use a VPN or webhost if possible.**

+It is also recommended and that you use a domain name or DNS service to mask your IP for public servers for ease of use, or even better, use a cloud service e.g. Amazon AWS or a dedicated server/VM from a hosting provider such as Linode or DigitalOcean, which is much safer. **Do your research**, and determine which option best fits your needs.

 1. Find the make/model of your router.
 This is usually on a sticker on the bottom or back of the router.
 2. Use your favorite search engine to search "port forward ASUS RT-ACRH17" and use the guide to foward **port 6567 TCP and UDP**.
 These instructions are different for every router, so be sure to read your guide thoroughly!